History of California wine: Wine industry during California Gold Rush

 The California Gold Rush (1848–1855) had a major effect on the geography, economy, and history of wine growing in California.
 The discovery of gold in 1848 at Sutter's mill, El Dorado County, triggered the wine industry of California.
 The Gold Rush brought an influx of people to Northern California, many of whom arrived and settled in San Francisco (whose population grew from 1,000 to 25,000 between January 1848 and December 1849).
 This resulted in a significant increase in demand for wine and spurred wine production in the area within 100 miles of San Francisco.
-In the earlies 1850, local wineries mainly supplied gold miners.
-The 1850s saw planting and wine production expand in earnest in many parts of Northern California, including in Santa Clara, Sutter County, Yuba County, Butte County, Trinity County, El Dorado County, Lake County, Napa County, Sonoma County, Merced, and Stockton.
+In the early 1850, local wineries mainly supplied gold miners.
+The 1850s saw planting and wine production expand in earnest in many parts of Northern California, including in Santa Clara, Sacramento County, Sutter County, Yuba County, Butte County, Trinity County, El Dorado County, Lake County, Napa County, Sonoma County, Merced, and Stockton.
 Many of these are still major centers of wine cultivation and production.

-Established in 1852, Old Almaden Winery in Santa Clara Valley was the oldest winery in California [4] and the site is designated as a California Historical Landmark designated July 31, 1953.[1]
-Coordinates 37.23761°N 121.892951°W. The Old Almaden Winery (official name: Almaden Vineyards) in San Jose, California is a historic wine production site in Santa Clara County situated on the eastern slopes of the Santa Cruz Mountains in what today attributes to winemakers and growers in the Santa Clara Valley AVA.
+Established in 1852, Old Almaden Winery in Santa Clara Valley was the oldest winery in California and the site is designated as a California Historical Landmark designated July 31, 1953.

+The historic wine production site in Santa Clara County was situated on the eastern slopes of the Santa Cruz Mountains where today resides winemakers and growers of the Santa Clara Valley AVA.
 On this site, in 1852, Charles LeFranc made the first commercial planting of fine European wine grapes in Santa Clara County to found Almaden Vineyards.
-The winery is no longer in operation, the Almaden Vineyards company moved to Madera, California.
+The winery is no longer in operation and the Almaden Vineyards company moved to Madera, California.
 In 1878, pioneering winemaker Paul Masson left France for California, and ended up becoming winemaker at Almaden Vineyards and Wine company, leading to his other pioneering wine and champagne vintner pursuits in the Santa Clara Valley and Santa Cruz Mountains.

 In the 1850s and 1860s, Agoston Haraszthy, a Hungarian soldier, merchant and promoter, made several trips to import cuttings from 165 of the greatest European vineyards to California.
 Some of this endeavor was at his personal expense and some through grants from the state.
 Considered one of the founders of the California wine industry, Haraszthy contributed his enthusiasm and optimism for the future of wine, along with considerable personal effort and risk.
 He founded Buena Vista Winery and promoted vine planting over much of Northern California.
 He dug extensive caves for cellaring, promoted hillside planting, fostered the idea of non-irrigated vineyards and suggested redwood for casks when oak supplies ran low.